Sosa paused. Shaking his head and avoiding a direct answer, he repeated several times, “I never tested positive.”

 Sammy Sosa Net Worth

-Sammy Sosa’s net worth is estimated around $70 million in 2020.
+Sammy Sosa’s net worth is estimated around $70 million in 2021, according to Celebrity Net Worth.

 Sosa might never find himself in the National Baseball Hall of Fame, but from where he’s sitting, it doesn’t matter.
-Sosa seems more than content with his current life, and we’ll get a deeper picture into his mind when ESPN’s “Long Gone Summer” airs for the first time June 14, 2020.
+Sosa seems more than content with his current life.